NAASU Institute of Fisheries

-The Ukrainian Institute of Fisheries of the National Academy of Agrarian Sciences is a scientific institution focusedfisheries research located in Kyiv, Ukraine.
+The Ukrainian Institute of Fisheries of the National Academy of Agrarian Sciences is a scientific institution focused on fisheries research located in Kyiv, Ukraine.

 History

 The Institute was established in 1930 from the Kyiv research fisheries station.
 Since that time, its name was changed from "Kyiv Research Institute of pond and lake and river fisheries" (1944), in "Ukrainian Research Institute of Fisheries" (URIF – 1945) and "Ukrainian Scientific-Production Association Pisciculture and Fisheries" (UkrSPO for Pisciculture and Fisheries – 1986), and in 1992 it received its current name.